WHAT IS MOLECULAR HYDROGEN?

 HEALTH SAFETY OF MOLECULAR HYDROGEN

-Molecular hydrogen is inert and, as mentioned above, is unlikely to react with ROS and RNS with low reactivity, which play an important role in physiological functions as signalling molecules.
+Molecular hydrogen is inert and, as mentioned above, is unlikely to react with ROS and RNS with low reactivity, which plays an important role in physiological functions as signalling molecules.

 Short Residence Time

-Owing to its small size, molecular hydrogen can quickly enter the blood stream and diffuses into organs, tissues, cells and part of the body where most of antioxidants fail to reach.
+Owing to its small size, molecular hydrogen can quickly enter the bloodstream and diffuses into organs, tissues, cells and parts of the body where most antioxidants fail to reach.
 Similarly, molecular hydrogen is expelled in the breath as quickly as it enters the body.
-In case of the study by Shimouchi et al. (2009), hydrogen water taken orally appeared in the breath within 15 minutes and the concentration of molecular hydrogen in the breath returned to the basal level within 60 minutes (10).
+In the case of the study by Shimouchi et al. (2009), hydrogen water is taken orally appeared in the breath within 15 minutes and the concentration of molecular hydrogen in the breath returned to the basal level within 60 minutes (10).
 Unlike common drugs, the liver and the kidney are not involved in the metabolization of molecular hydrogen.